AdrienChampion/induction_for_dummies/src/bmc/readme.md

 > to impressively large systems.
 Also, it should be noted that when such a tool manages to
 > terminate, *i.e.* compute the entire reachable state space, they are able to (dis)prove
 > properties that are much more complex than anything we will do here.
 [TLA+] for instance can
-> reason about *linear temporal logic* formulas which are far beyond the scope of these posts.
+> reason about *linear temporal logic* formulas which are far beyond the scope of this book.

 \
 \